StarWhiz/docker_deployment_notes/wordpress/README.md

 ```

 ### Final steps (For people following A-Z)
 When you are done creating these 3 files, editing caddy, and reloading caddy...
 Make sure you're in the wordpress folder and do a `docker-compose up -d` to turn it on.
 Just imagine each folder as one container.
 You have to `docker-compose up` inside each container folders to start it.
 To stop it do a `docker-compose down`.
+To view all your running containers do a `docker container ls`.
+More commands are referenced [here](https://github.com/StarWhiz/docker_deployment_notes#quick-references-and-notes)

 ### Optional: What if you want to do multiple wordpress pages?
 Simple...
 Just repeat with the following changes.
 Below is an example for a new app folder called wordpress2"